intrd/bitcoin-tofybot/README.md

 </span>
 <!-- @docbloc 1.1 -->

-This is a reboot of my old HAL10K traderbot who had deprecated the project after the MTGox crash.
-Now it is a modular and structured project!
+A reboot of my old traderbot HAL10K that i had deprecated the project after the MTGox crash.

 Installation
 ============